Sven Kums: Return to Anderlecht

 On 2 June 2017, it was announced that Anderlecht acquired Kums from Watford.
 In his debut against Bayern Munich away in the UEFA Champions League, he was sent off after just 11 minutes.

-Gent (loan)
+Return to Gent

-On 21 August 2019, he rejoined Gent on loan.
+On 21 August 2019, Kums rejoined Gent on loan.
+His permanent transfer to the club was agreed upon on 20 January 2020.
+On 18 April 2022, he featured in the Belgian Cup final which ended in a 4–3 win on penalties over his former club Anderlecht.
+In May 2025, he announced his decision to retire from professional football at the end of the 2024–25 season.

 International career

-On 5 September 2008, Kums made his debut for the Belgium national under-21 football team against Slovakia.
+On 5 September 2008, Kums made his debut for the Belgium U21 national team against Slovakia.

-On 2 October 2015, Belgium national football team coach Marc Wilmots announced that he would call up Kums, along with teammates Matz Sels and Laurent Depoitre, for the international games against Andorra and Israel.
+On 2 October 2015, senior national team coach Marc Wilmots announced that he would call up Kums, along with teammates Matz Sels and Laurent Depoitre, for the international games against Andorra and Israel.